xXAI-botXx/Master-Exam/README.md

 - Aufgabenstellung/Thema: Was soll nun genau im Master getan werden? -> Weitere Modelle und Experimente unternehmen
 -  What if we would give an RGB image as input -> the model could maybe learn to use more than only binary (building/not building) -> other objects also behave with the sound propagation
+-  4 Models for 4 tasks or 1 model for 4 tasks? -> I think 4 models for 4 tasks